-A good quality dry cat food which is high in protein is one of the commonly fed staples, and a balanced and varied diet can be achieved with supplemental feeding of boiled or scrambled egg, fresh fruit and vegetables, as well as mealworms, crickets, wax worms and silk worms.
+A good quality dry cat food that is high in protein is one of the commonly fed staples, and a balanced and varied diet can be achieved with supplemental feeding of boiled or scrambled egg, fresh fruit and vegetables, as well as mealworms, crickets, wax worms and silkworms.
 This is because Hedgehogs are insectivores, which means that their diet in the wild is composed mainly of insects.

-For one African pygmy hedgehog you will need a cage at least 3ft by 1.5ft, or bigger.
+For one African pygmy hedgehog, you will need a cage at least 3ft by 1.5ft, or bigger.
 They can also live quite happily in large rabbit hutches.
-African pygmy hedgehogs are sensitive to cold and changes in temperature, so you will need to heat the cage by means of a heat pad.
-These hedgies need to be kept at a constant temperature around 23 degrees Celsius.
+African pygmy hedgehogs are sensitive to cold and changes in temperature, so you will need to heat the cage by means of a heating pad.
+These hedgies need to be kept at a constant temperature of around 23 degrees Celsius.